$\delta_{CP}$-free constraints on NSI parameters $\varepsilon_{e\mu}$ and $\varepsilon_{e\tau}$ using high-purity $\nu_\mu$ CC events at IceCube DeepCore: Introduction and motivation

 where $N_f$ and $N_e$ are the number densities of the fermions $f$ and electrons, respectively, in the Earth.
 The NSI parameter $\varepsilon_{\alpha\beta}$ acts as an effective matter potential that can affect the oscillation probabilities of neutrinos propagating through the Earth.

 In this work, we present constraints on the NSI parameters $\varepsilon_{e\mu}$, $\varepsilon_{e\tau}$, and $\varepsilon_{ee}-\varepsilon_{\mu\mu}$ considering one parameter at a time using the publicly available IceCube DeepCore atmospheric neutrino data~\cite{DVN_B4RITM_2025} with about 7.5 years of livetime.
-This data sample consists of high-quality atmospheric neutrino events in the GeV energy range, where only those Cherenkov photons have been selected that directly reach the detectors without experiencing a significant amount of scattering in the ice.
+This data sample consists of high-quality atmospheric neutrino events in the energy range of 6.3 GeV to 158.5 GeV, where only those Cherenkov photons have been selected that directly reach the detectors without experiencing a significant amount of scattering in the ice.
 This sample is optimized for $\nu_\mu \rightarrow \nu_\mu$ disappearance channel by choosing $\nu_\mu$ CC events~\cite{IceCubeCollaboration:2023wtb}.